 I could never steal billions of dollars of other people's money.
-Yet if in making a bank deposit and receiving some cash back, you requested a hundred dollars in twenties.
-The cashier laid them down on the counter.
-When you counted them there were six.
-And then you had a naughty little thought come into mind.
+Yet what if in making a bank deposit and receiving some cash back you requested a hundred dollars in twenties.
+She lays them down on the counter.
+When counted, there were six.
+And then a naughty little thought comes to mind.
 She'll never know the difference.
-You might realize that you have the potential of being a thief.
+You realize that you are a thief.

 This is why the repentance Christ asks us to accept takes us back to Calvary.
 It is impossible to repent truly of minor sins without repenting of the major sin that underlies all other sin.
+It's the original sin of Adam in the Garden.
+The murder of the Son of God.
 This is why there has to be a blotting out of sin as well as a forgiveness of sin.

 The heavenly High Priest is not in the business of plucking fruit off bad trees.
 In this Day of Atonement, He will lay His ax to the root, or He will leave the "tree" alone.
 A skin-deep conversion that may have been appropriate in past ages won't do now.
 The underlying idea behind the message of Christ's righteousness is that I possess not a shred of righteousness of my own, and only when I see that I can discern the gift of His.